We’d love you to visit us at Trinity Church Brighton this Sunday (or any Sunday!!)

 - A celebration and thanksgiving for what God has done for us.
 So we’ll sing about what God has done, reminding each other of the truth, and we’ll pray to God, our Father, who longs to hear from his people.

 - Family-friendly for children of all ages.
 You can expect to find a segment in each service where the kids will be involved.
-If kids are 3 or older and haven’t yet finished primary school they are alsao invited to head out for kids programs during the service.
-We also have an area for younger children with toys where carers can supervise but still be part of our service.
+Kids in primary school or below are also invited to head out for targeted kids programs after the first 20 minutes or so of the service.

 Be assured that you won’t be pressured, embarrassed into, or asked to do anything you don’t want to do.
 You can participate as much or as little as you like.
 Our one hope is that you’ll hear, see and want to investigate the person who has brought us together.

-Join us for a free morning tea.
-Grab some food and drink and meet some people.
+Join us for a tea or coffee and say hi.
 We have a wide range of people who call Trinity Church Brighton home, and anyone is welcome.

 We don’t only meet on Sunday mornings.
 During the week there are other opportunities to learn about Jesus and enjoy time together in community.
-You can find more information on our Connect page.
+You can find more information on our ministries page.